Use Langflow as an MCP server

 Langflow integrates with the Model Context Protocol (MCP) as both an MCP server and an MCP client.
-This page describes how to use Langflow as an MCP server.
-For information about using Langflow as an MCP client, see the MCP component.

-As an MCP server, Langflow exposes your flows as tools that MCP clients can use use to take actions.
+As an MCP server, Langflow exposes your flows as tools that MCP clients can use to take actions.

 Prerequisites